Vaso Corporation Announces Financial Results for Fourth Quarter and Full Year of 2022

 Financial Results for Year Ended December 31, 2022

-For the year ended December 31, 2022, revenue increased by $4.4 million or 5.9% to $80.0 million when compared with $75.6 million for the year 2021.
-Revenue in our IT segment decreased 6.6% to $40.1 million for the year 2022, from 2021 revenue of $42.9 million, primarily due to a decrease of revenue in the network services business.
-Commission revenues in our professional sales service segment increased $7.9 million, or 26.8%, to $37.3 million in the year 2022, compared to $29.4 million in 2021.
-The increase was the result of higher equipment deliveries by our partner and higher blended commission rates for the equipment delivered during the year.
-Equipment segment revenue for the year 2022 decreased by 20.1% to $2.6 million, from $3.2 million in 2021, principally due to an decrease in product sales in our China operations and the effect of foreign exchange rates.
+For the year ended December 31, 2022, revenue increased by $4.4 million, or 5.9%, to $80.0 million when compared with $75.6 million of revenue for the year 2021.
+Revenue in our IT segment decreased by 6.6% to $40.1 million for the year 2022, from 2021 revenue of $42.9 million, primarily due to a decrease of revenue in the network services business.
+Commission revenues in our professional sales service segment increased by $7.9 million, or 26.8%, to $37.3 million in the year 2022, compared to $29.4 million in 2021, primarily as the result of higher equipment deliveries by our partner and higher blended commission rates for the equipment delivered during the year.
+Equipment segment revenue for the year 2022 decreased by 20.1% to $2.6 million, from $3.2 million in 2021, due to a decrease in product sales in our China operations and the effect of foreign exchange rates, partially offset by a small increase in U.S. sales.

-Adjusted EBITDA (earnings before interest, taxes, depreciation and amortization, and share-based compensation) was $9.0 million for the year ended December 31, 2022 compared to Adjusted EBITDA of $10.4 million for the year ended December 31, 2021.
+Adjusted EBITDA (earnings before interest, taxes, depreciation and amortization, and share-based compensation) was $9.0 million for the year ended December 31, 2022, compared to Adjusted EBITDA of $10.4 million for the year ended December 31, 2021 which included $3.6 million of PPP loan and interest forgiveness the Company recognized as income in 2021.

 Deferred revenue increased to $30.8 million at December 31, 2022, compared to $25.0 million at December 31, 2021.
-The increase is primarily the result of high order bookings in the professional sales service segment.
-The deferred revenue will be recognized in the future when the underlying equipment or services are delivered and accepted at the customer site.
+The increase is primarily the result of higher order bookings in the professional sales service segment.
+Deferred revenue will be recognized in the future when the underlying equipment or services are delivered and accepted at the customer site.

 About Vaso

-Vaso Corporation is a diversified medical technology company with several distinctive but related specialties: managed IT systems and services, including healthcare software solutions and network connectivity services; professional sales services for diagnostic imaging products; and design, manufacture and sale of proprietary medical devices.
+Vaso Corporation is a diversified medical technology company with several distinctive but related specialties: managed IT systems and services, including healthcare software solutions and network connectivity services; professional sales services for medical equipment; and design, manufacture and sale of proprietary medical devices.

 The Company operates through three wholly owned subsidiaries:

-- VasoTechnology, Inc. provides network and IT services through two business units: VasoHealthcare IT Corp., a national value added reseller of Radiology Information System ("RIS"), Picture Archiving and Communication System ("PACS"), and other software solutions from various vendors as well as related services, including implementation, management and support; and NetWolves Network Services LLC, a managed network services provider with an extensive, proprietary service platform to a broad base of customers.
+- VasoTechnology, Inc. provides network and IT services through two business units: NetWolves Network Services LLC, a managed network services provider with an extensive, proprietary service platform to a broad base of customers; and VasoHealthcare IT Corp., a national value added reseller of Radiology Information System ("RIS"), Picture Archiving and Communication System ("PACS"), and other software solutions from various vendors as well as related services, including implementation, management and support.

 - Vaso Diagnostics, Inc. d.b.a.
-VasoHealthcare, provides professional sales services and is the operating subsidiary for the exclusive sales representation of GE Healthcare diagnostic imaging products in certain market segments in the USA.
+VasoHealthcare, provides professional sales services and is the operating subsidiary for the exclusive sales representation of GE HealthCare diagnostic imaging and ultrasound products in certain market segments in the USA.

 - VasoMedical, Inc. manages and coordinates the design, manufacture and sales of proprietary medical equipment and software, as well as operates the Company's overseas assets including China-based subsidiaries.